contrapunctus-1/chronometrist/README.md

 6. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
    - Maybe make modeline slowly change color the longer you do something?
 7. **Reminder notifications** - a common issue with time trackers is that people forget to clock in/out.
 A potential solution can be to have Emacs remind people (ideally via desktop notifications?) -
-    - when they haven't clocked in, every X minutes (e.g. 30)
+   * when they haven't clocked in, every X minutes (e.g. 30)
-    - that they are clocked in, every X minutes (e.g. 30)
+   * that they are clocked in, every X minutes (e.g. 30)
-    - of course, modeline support might help too.
+   * of course, modeline support might help too.
-    - a user-supplied alist of regular expressions/globs matching a file path and projects could be used to offer that the corresponding project be started for them. e.g. given this alist -
+   * a user-supplied alist of regular expressions/globs matching a file path and projects could be used to offer that the corresponding project be started for them. e.g. given this alist -
      ```
-      (("Composition" "my-compositions")
+     (("*my-compositions*" .
+"Composition")
       ("*.el*" .
 "Programming")
       ("*.scm" .
 "Programming"))
      ```
      ...when I open any file in `~/my-music/my-compositions/`, I'd be offered to start the "Composition" task.
 When I open an Emacs Lisp or Scheme file, I'd be asked if I want to start the "Programming" task. (with a variable to not ask and just switch, informing the user when that happens.)
-      - Could also add comments based on the path/extension.
+     + Could also add comments based on the path/extension.
+     + Instead of a path, could also be the name of a major mode.
+     + See `buffer-list-update-hook` and `before-change-functions`
+     + an alternative form could look like this -
+       ```
+       ((PROJECT :pattern ... :mode ... :computerp) ...)
+       ```
+       - :pattern - glob pattern to match paths
+       - :mode - regular expression to match buffer modes
+       - :computerp or :emacsp - t if this project (activity) is something you do on a computer/in Emacs (or perhaps, more specifically, the same computer/Emacs instance as the one you run Chronometrist on.).
+Somewhat implied by the previous arguments.
+If this is t, Chronometrist will note if the computer has received no events for some time, and clock out of the project.
+If it's an integer, clock out after that many seconds of computer inactivity.
 8. Use `make-thread` in v26 or the emacs-async library for `chronometrist-entries`/`chronometrist-report-entries`
 9. Some way to update buffers every second without making Emacs unusable. (impossible?)
 10. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
 Combine the reasons together to create a descriptive overview of the work done in the day.